opencomputeproject/SAI/doc/spec.md

 -	When a VLAN is created, it is associated to the default STP instance by default.
 -	User can associate the VLAN to a non-default STP instance, and the VLAN is removed from the default STP instance.
--	A STP instance is not allowed to be deleted if it has VLAN’s associated.
-The user has to associate the VLAN’s to a new STP instance or default STP instance before deleting the STP instance
+-	A STP instance is not allowed to be deleted if it has VLANs associated.
+The user has to associate the VLANs to a new STP instance or default STP instance before deleting the STP instance
 -	When a VLAN associated with a non-default STP instance is removed, it will also be removed from the STP instance

 ## Router functionality (sairouter.h)